 - The impact of addiction on family members

 - Treatment strategies to facilitate family healing

-After residential treatment, programs at our outpatient offices provide the next step in our continuum of care.
+After residential treatment, programs at our outpatient office provide the next step in our continuum of care.
 They provide continuing therapy, structure and accountability during the transition back into everyday life.

 For some people, outpatient programs can launch a successful recovery without the need for 30-day residential treatment.
 Our assessment team can recommend the most appropriate course of treatment based on the acuity of the addiction.
 Our Intensive Outpatient Program (IOP) can be the right fit to begin recovery for people who: